perfectboy666/perfectboy666.github.io/_pages/publications.md

 **Journal Papers**

-1. **AI Models for Predicting Acute Kidney Injury in the ICU: A Systematic Review of Modeling Methods, Data Utilization, and Clinical Applicability**
-    **Shi T**, Lin Y, Zhao H, et al.
-    In: JAMIA Open, 2025.

-2. **Acute Kidney Injury Prognosis Prediction Using Machine Learning Methods: A Systematic Review**
+1. **Acute Kidney Injury Prognosis Prediction Using Machine Learning Methods: A Systematic Review**
     Lin Y, **Shi T**, and Kong G.
     In: Kidney Medicine, 2024.

-3. **ERTool: A Python Package for Efficient Implementation of the Evidential Reasoning Approach for Multi-Source Evidence Fusion**
+2. **ERTool: A Python Package for Efficient Implementation of the Evidential Reasoning Approach for Multi-Source Evidence Fusion**
     **Shi T**, Guo L, Shen Z, et al.
     In: Health Data Science, 2024.

-4. **Overview of Transformer-based Pre-trained Language Models for Natural Language Processing**
+3. **Overview of Transformer-based Pre-trained Language Models for Natural Language Processing**
     **Shi T**, and Wang Z.
     In: Information and Computer, 2022.